bluebonnet-data/bbd/README.md

     https://api.census.gov/data/2018/acs/acs1/profile?get=group(DP03),NAME&for=congressional%20district:*&in=state:08

 For more information on how to come up with your own census API requests I'd highly recommend the first 6 minutes of [this video](https://www.census.gov/library/video/2020/using-api-all-results-for-acs-table.html).
+A great place to just start browsing is the [census data sets home page](https://www.census.gov/data/developers/data-sets.html).
 For reference, the following table describes the basic elements of the API call used to get this working example's data.

 | URL Part               | Meaning
 | ----------------       |-------------